mminamina/Udacity_ComputerVision_ND_PeerReviewed_Project---Facial_Keypoints_Detection/README.md

 A simple model with 4 **Conv2D** layers, **ReLU** Activation, **MaxPooling**+**BatchNorm** in every layer, and **Dropout** to prevent overfitting.

 ### Worklist
-For instructions, please refer to https://github.com/udacity/P1_Facial_Keypoints
+For project instructions, please refer to https://github.com/udacity/P1_Facial_Keypoints
 > The project is broken up into four Python notebooks;
 > only **Notebook 2, 3 and models.py** file are graded.